raph-amiard/sublime-typescript/README.md

-sublime-typescript
+Sublime-Typescript
 ==================

-A sublime plugin for the typescript language
+A Sublime Text plugin for the Typescript language

 Installation
 ------------

-You need to have node and typescript installed before anything.
+You need to have node.js and Typescript installed before anything.

 Clone the repository in your sublime "Packages" directory, and run the makefile that will compile the plugin and do some configuration

 ~~~sh
 git clone https://github.com/raph-amiard/sublime-typescript --recursive
 make